JesseR-Coding/Yellow-Pages-Au-Scraper/README.md

 `Note: Modify the URL to match your desired search and location.`

 4. For the 'elements' input, ensure that you don't enter a value greater than 1000.
 The website restricts the view beyond this limit.
+To get around this issue you can break up the scraping into batches and target different states that don't have more than 1000 results.

 ## Output